 Step 6: Brush, buff, and polish

 If you have multiple wax brushes start from stiffest to softest, moving down the board from the nose in short strokes, similar to how you scraped the wax off.
 Once you finish brushing, you can buff and polish your board with a scotch pad and finish it off via a nice wipe-down with a wet rag.
 Moving your buffer pad in a small circular motion will really bring the shine out!

 Nobody likes a dirty workspace.
 Since most people don’t have a dedicated workshop for waxing, your indoor workspace will be littered with wax shavings if you don’t clean up right after you finish!
 A vacuum is a lifesaver when it comes to this.

 That’s a wrap!
 Waxing your board is the best way to make sure it is tuned the way YOU want it without even having to leave the comfort of your own home!
-The first few times will take a little longer but as you keep at it you will get faster and more efficient with your technique.
-If you have any questions, reach out to a Snowboard expert here on Curated for free, personalized advice and recommendations.
+The first few times will take a little longer, but as you keep at it, you will get faster and more efficient with your technique.
+If you have any questions, reach out to a Snowboarding Expert here on Curated for free, personalized advice and recommendations.
 Now get out and enjoy that fresh coat of wax!